 Key issue Did the Scottish Government (or others where relevant) agree to the recommendation?
-Progress against delivery Notes and additional information Diversion funding - consideration given to providing additional resources for local authority schemes aimed at diversion from prosecution and greater flexibility and understanding shown to the participants Alternatives to custody - consideration given to a greater use of alternatives to custody, such as bail supervision and residential rehabilitation, with adequate funds in place for these to work In part.
+Progress against delivery Notes and additional information The Committee will need to monitor what happens next.
+Diversion funding - consideration given to providing additional resources for local authority schemes aimed at diversion from prosecution and greater flexibility and understanding shown to the participants Alternatives to custody - consideration given to a greater use of alternatives to custody, such as bail supervision and residential rehabilitation, with adequate funds in place for these to work In part.
 It is not clear if the funding referred to by the Scottish Government is additional.
-Information has previously been provided by the Scottish Government on the £119m of ringfenced funding provided for community justice services.
+Information has previously been provided by the Scottish Government on the £119m of ring- fenced funding provided for community justice services.
 A Funding Review Group, comprising key stakeholders and delivery partners such as COSLA, Social Work Scotland, the Criminal Justice Voluntary Sector Forum, and Community Justice Scotland, is considering - amongst other things - how approaches to JSW funding might be able to address concerns around consistency and availability, and help support the establishment and expansion of valuable services across Scotland.
 Diversion is one aspect of this.
 Feedback from COSLA has previously been provided.
-The Scottish Government has said that in addition to the £119m of ringfenced funding, £15m is being provided in 2022/23 through the post-COVID Justice Recover, Renew and Transform fund towards community justice services,
+The Scottish Government has said that in addition to the £119m of ring-